Misleading

 Climate obstruction is commonplace in Australia

 It is not just a US problem.
 There is a history of PR firms obstructing climate policy in Australia.
-PR companies and political consultants were responsible for the successful coal campaign in Australia from 2008 to 2010.
+Between 2008 and 2010, the coal campaign in Australia against an emissions trading system was created by political consultants and PR firms.

 We don’t know the amount of money that industry groups pay PR agencies in Australia because Australia has poor disclosure practices.

 We do know that PR firms are creating misinformation campaign as well as astroturfing group such as Australians for Natural Gas which calls itself a non government organisation.
-According to reports , it was created by the CEO of gas company Tamboran Resources with assistance from PR firm Freshwater Strategy.
+According to media news, it was created by the CEO of gas company Tamboran Resources with assistance from PR firm Freshwater Strategy.

 As has documented by Climate Communications charity Comms Declare, many PR firms in Australia worked for fossil fuel companies.
 Some PR professionals have responded by pushing to break ties from the fossil fuel industry.

 According to Australians for Natural Gas, natural gas is a part of our everyday lives.
-Image: An image from the Australians for Natural Gas site.
+Image: an image taken from the Australians for Natural Gas site.
 Australians for Natural Gas

 Information that is misleading can be dangerous

 The problem is acknowledged at the highest level.
-Last year, UN Secretary General Antonio Guterres asked PR companies to “stop being enablers of planetary destruction”.
+Last year, UN Secretary General Antonio Guterres asked PR companies to “stop acting like enablers of planetary destruction”.

 The Australian government published its report last month on the real and growing dangers of climate change.